The Future of Work Program is a BHP funded initiative that launched in 2021 to support skills development in regional Australia.

 search if you’re in an eligible location.

-• The Regional Education and Skills Program is a BHP funded initiative that has been launched as part of the Future of Work Program to support skills development in regional Australia.
-The program will take the place of the 2022 Short Course Program, and eligible students will receive a financial contribution towards their tuition fees for a course of their choosing.
+• The Regional Education and Skills Program (RESP) is a BHP funded initiative that has been launched as part of the Future of Work Program to support skills development in regional Australia.
+RESP supports eligible students to pursue University and VET courses by providing funding to contribute towards their tuition fees for an approved course of their choosing that commences in 2025.

 • For the purpose of the Future of Work Program, an advanced apprentice is a person who is employed with a registered employer, and is enrolled in a higher education course.